Preetpatel30112002/Customer-Review-Extractor/Readme.md

 ## Configuration

-- Ensure your Google Cloud credentials are correctly configured.
+- Ensure your Google credentials are correctly configured.
 - Adjust the CSS selectors in `Scraper.py` as needed for different websites.

 ## Troubleshooting

 - **Rate Limit Errors**: If you encounter rate limit errors, consider implementing retry logic or upgrading your API plan.
 - **Selector Issues**: If reviews are not being extracted, verify the CSS selectors and adjust them as needed.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Thanks to the developers of Playwright and Flask for their excellent tools.
-- Special thanks to Google Cloud for providing the LLM API.